inpharmaticist/beta/content/about/three_stages.md

   <img src="https://raw.githubusercontent.com/inpharmaticist/beta/refs/heads/main/content/about/stages.jpeg" alt="Stages" width="500"/>
 </center>

 Which stage are you in?
 Are you ready to optimize or graduate to the next one and need help?
-Check out our [Support](/support) page.